istanbuli-mostafa/Portfolio/README.md

 ## Project 2:  Cyclistic Full Year Analysis Using R
 This project is the Capstone project for Data Analytics Certificate provided by Google.
 The case study involves a bike-share company named Cyclistic and in this case study, I will perform many real-world tasks of a junior data analyst in order to answer the key business questions.
 The following steps of the data analysis process will be followed: ask, prepare, process, analyze, share, and act.

-## Project 3:  Cyclistic Full Year Analysis Using R
+## Project 3:  Data Cleaning Using SQL
 This project is focused towards showcasing skills used in SQL to generate clean data.
 6 diffrent cleaning steps were conducted on the dataset to provides maximum analytical results once the dataset is used.